Macau entry requirements for UK travellers: What visa or documents do you need?

 Keep in mind a common point of confusion: Macau doesn't operate in the same way as mainland China.
 Although it’s part of China, it has an independent immigration system.
 This means that a Chinese visa doesn't always cover entry to Macau, and vice versa.

-🔵🔴⚪ Macau Entry Requirements for Travellers from the UK
+🔵🔴⚪ Macau Entry Requirements for the UK

 British passport